Our Panel of Expert Family Mediators Give You Their Top Mediation Tips

 You do not need to gather all your financial disclosure, bank statements or assets for your initial mediation appointment, but take some time beforehand to consider what you want to tell the mediator about your situation and what you would like to achieve from the process.
 The mediator will usually need to know the issues that you want resolved, the hopes you have for an outcome and be aware of any concerns you may have about the process.

 It is worth jotting notes down in advance to make sure you cover everything during your MIAM.

 TIP TWO – Just Do It!
 Whether Online Mediation or Face-to-Face

 If you want to resolve a situation that you have been unable to agree between yourselves, then just book in a MIAM and start the process.
 Many people find it hard to reach agreement between themselves and an ex-partner.
 But nationally 70% of people reach agreement through mediation whilst a staggering 90% of Mediate UK clients are able to finalise an agreement.
 So why not give it a chance?

 By attending a MIAM you are opening up the option of going to court if the other party doesn’t want to mediate and you will be told a wealth of useful information, pertinent to your situation.

-Even if the other party has indicated they do not wish to do mediation, they may re-consider when they receive a letter from a family mediator.
+Even if the other party has indicated they do not wish to do mediation, they may re-consider when they receive an invitation letter from a family mediator.

 And you can at least show the court you have tried to resolve matters amicably.